-- Travel and Business Expense Guidelines - Resolution No. 01-20 General Delegations and Reservations of Authority - The Code of Ethical Responsibilities for Members of the Board of Directors - The Lease of the Metropolitan Washington Airports between the United States and the Metropolitan Washington Airports Authority - Provisions of the District of Columbia Code establishing, jointly with the Commonwealth of Virginia, the Metropolitan Washington Airports Authority - Provisions of the Commonwealth of Virginia Code establishing, jointly with the District of Columbia, the Metropolitan Washington Airports Authority - Provisions of the United States Code, authorizing the transfer of Washington National and Washington Dulles International Airports to the Metropolitan Washington Airports Authority, with conditions. - The Freedom of Information Policy
+- The Code of Ethical Responsibilities for Members of the Board of Directors - The Delegations of Authority - Freedom of Information Policy - Provisions of the District of Columbia Code establishing, jointly with the Commonwealth of Virginia, the Metropolitan Washington Airports Authority - Provisions of the Commonwealth of Virginia Code establishing, jointly with the District of Columbia, the Metropolitan Washington Airports Authority - Provisions of the United States Code, authorizing the transfer of Washington National and Washington Dulles International Airports to the Metropolitan Washington Airports Authority, with conditions. - Documents related to the Dulles Corridor Metrorail project.